Ashhar-Azim/CSS-Animation-and-Hover-effect/README.md

-HTML Animation Readme
+# HTML Project
-This repository contains an HTML document, a CSS file, and a JavaScript file that together create a mesmerizing animation.
-The animation consists of spinning colorful circles that change their appearance when hovered over.
-This README provides an overview of the files and how to use them.

-Files
-1. index.html
-This is the main HTML file that renders the animation.
-It includes the necessary structure, such as the HTML5 document structure, meta tags, and a reference to the CSS and JavaScript files.

-2. style.css
-The CSS file contains the styling for the HTML document.
-It defines the appearance of the main container, under container, and the animated spinning circles.
-It also includes media queries to adjust the circle size and container dimensions for smaller screens.

-3. main.js
-The JavaScript file includes a simple console.log statement to indicate when the script is executed.
-This file may serve as a starting point for adding more interactivity or functionality to the animation.
+This repository contains an HTML project that generates an interesting visual effect using CSS and JavaScript.

+## Project Structure

+- `index.html`: The main HTML file that creates the structure of the project.
+- `style.css`: The CSS file that styles the elements for the visual effect.
+- `main.js`: The JavaScript file responsible for the interactivity of the project.

-How to Use
+## How to Use

-To view the animation, follow these steps:
+To view the project, simply open the `index.html` file in a web browser.

-Clone this repository to your local machine using Git or download it as a ZIP file and extract it.

-Open the index.html file in a web browser.
-You can do this by double-clicking the file or by right-clicking it and selecting "Open with" and choosing your preferred web browser.

-You should see the animation in your browser.
-The colorful circles will spin, and when you hover over the container, they will change their appearance.

-Customization
-If you want to customize the animation or extend its functionality, you can modify the style.css and main.js files.
-Here are some ideas for customization:

-Adjust the colors, sizes, or positions of the spinning circles in the CSS file.
-Add more interactivity to the animation by enhancing the JavaScript in the main.js file.
-Experiment with different CSS animations or transitions to achieve different visual effects.
+## Visual Effect

+The project creates an intriguing visual effect of rotating shapes with a yellow color scheme.
+When hovered over, the shapes transform and the visual effect changes dynamically.

+## Requirements

+To run the project, you need a modern web browser that supports HTML5, CSS3, and JavaScript.

+## License

+This project is licensed under the terms of the [MIT license](https://opensource.org/licenses/MIT).

-Feel free to explore and experiment with the code to create your unique animations and web experiences.
+Feel free to customize and use this project as per the terms of the MIT license.

-Enjoy the mesmerizing animation!
+## Author

+This project is created and maintained by [Ashhar Azim](https://github.com/Ashhar-Azim).